tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 (The downside of providing a different user key for every loan is that the patron will be unable to bring their book into an e-reader application that does not also support OPDS and this DRM autodiscovery protocol.)

 # The DRM Scheme Registry

-This specification serves as a registry for reserved strings corresponding to popular DRM schemes.
+This specification serves as a registry for reserved strings and URIs corresponding to popular DRM schemes.
 The following schemes are
 defined: